infinitywarg/smart-token-id/README.md

 # Disclaimer

-Although anyone is free to use this code, it is still experimental.
+Although anyone is free to use this code, it is still experimental and not production ready.
+For any problems arising out of the use of this code, monetory or otherwise, into any smart contract projects, the organization and any contributing developers will NOT be responsible.

 I am attempting to remove the exact 256-bit sum requirement.
 It would be immensely apprecaited if any developer wishes to contribute, write tests or raise an issue with the code to make these implementations more robust.